Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-The values these properties hold collectively represent the _internal state_ of any given file at any given moment.
+The values these properties hold collectively represent the _internal state_ of any given file at any moment.

 ---